 Download the driver code here.
 The ArduiNIX is 4x20 Multiplexed,meaning there are a total of 4 anodes and 20 cathodes that can be multiplexed and controlled through the code.
 This means that up to 80 signals can be controlled.
 Either eight 10 numeral tubes or 80 Neon bulbs like the INS-1.
 Or any combination of numeric tubes and dots.

-Also be sure to check out the code section of the forums, there's a lot more information there.
+Also be sure to check out the forums, there's a lot more information there.

 |Four Tube Clock Crossfade for IN-17x4 Tube Board & Kit|

 |- 1 Nixie Tube Code - One bulb Diagram|

 The ArduiNIX works by listening to a signal from the Arduino to tell it when to switch on one of the four anode pins., and when to switch on any single or combination of cathode channels in the two sets of 10 cathode sets that are controlled by the nixie tube driver chips.

 The Anode pins go hot, send 180 volts to the nixie tube anode connection, and the system waits for the code to tell the arduinix to ground out one of the cathode pins that are controlled by the twoDriver ICs.